Azure/iot-edge-opc-proxy/readme.md

 * When you have started IoT Edge on your edge device and the docker container `iot-edge-opc-proxy` is started, you can check out the log output of OPC Proxy either by using `docker logs -f iot-edge-opc-proxy`.

 OPC Proxy usage scenario is to connect to enable connection to devices in the network it is running on.
 To connect to those devices you typically use hostnames.
 Please be aware that you can not use the hostname of the host IoT Edge and the OPC Proxy module are running running on, because IoT Edge has configured the docker internal networking in a way that it resolves the hostname to a docker network internal IP address.
-To connect to a socket on the host, you need to specify the IP address.
+To connect to a socket on the host, you need to specify the IP address or a full qualified domain name of your host.

 # Samples and API